ainazHjm/Baselines/README.md

 # Baselines
+Requirements: Pytorch on a cuda enabled GPU, tensorboard, hdf5

 This repo contains the baseline models for image data (hdf5 format) and a simple linear model for sea2sky data (csv format).

 To train a new model, use this command in the code's directory with the appropriate arguments: